4 Tonics To Help Boost Your Energy When Feeling Sluggish

 - Ashwagandha.
 This traditional herb (Withania somnifera) from India is regularly used in ayurvedic medicine, where it is valued as a general tonic and adaptogen.
 There is evidence to support its use in brain health as well.

 - Eleuthero.
 Formerly called Siberian ginseng, eleuthero (Eleutherococcus senticosus) is a distant relative of true ginseng.
-It can be useful for alleviating exhaustion, fatigue from heavy workloads and lack of energy.
+It can be useful for alleviating exhaustion, fatigue from heavy workloads and overall lack of energy.
 Look for products that are standardized for their eleutheroside content.

 - Reishi.
-This distinctive, woody mushroom (Ganoderma lucidum) is too bitter to be eaten, but can be taken in supplement form.
-Reishi is recommended in traditional Chinese medicine for increasing resistance and extending life, and has been studied for its ability to support normal immune health.
+This distinctive, woody mushroom (Ganoderma lucidum) is too bitter to be eaten but can be taken in supplement form.
+Reishi is recommended in traditional Chinese medicine for increasing resistance and extending life and has been studied for its ability to support normal immune health.

 - Rhodiola.
 Also known as arctic root, rhodiola (Rhodiola rosea) contains a group of distinctive compounds that are at least partially responsible for the plant’s remarkable properties – including anti-fatigue, anti-stress, antioxidant and immune-supporting effects.
 It is useful for acute stress, to support optimal mood and for memory health.

 You should be able to find all of these herbal products in health food stores.
 Choose the one that best meets your needs, follow package directions, and give it about six to eight weeks to see how it helps.
 You can take tonics indefinitely, but some herbalists suggest taking a two-week-long break every three months to help maintain the tonic’s effectiveness.
 If you have hypertension or diabetes, talk with your physician before adding these herbs to your routine.
+If they approve, be certain to monitor your blood pressure and sugar levels while taking.

 Also know that these preparations work best when combined with mindfulness practices like breathing exercises and guided meditation.
 Begin by implementing some practice daily.